raffaella-rossini/raffaella-rossini.github.io/content/blog/20230114-back-to-work.md

 # "Back to work"

-To me "Back to work" implies that when you are not at the office you are actually **enjoying your free time**, or that you are **faffing around**.
+To me "Back to work" implies that when you are not working at the office you are actually **enjoying your free time** instead, or that you are **faffing around**.

 I don't know what has your experience of work outside the office been so far, I am aware every situation is different.<br>
 When it comes to me, **it's surprising how little I can get done from the office compared to working from home**.<br>